On the space of subgroups of Baumslag-Solitar groups I: perfect kernel and phenotype: Perfect kernel and dense orbits

 \begin{remark} The definition is motivated by the fact that $s(q,m,n)$ is the largest label of phenotype $q$ which does not satisfy the hypothesis of Lemma \ref{lem:geod ray to infty}.
 As we will see in the proof of Theorem \ref{thm:maximalinvariantclosed}, a saturated $(m,n)$-graph with phenotype $q$ has unbounded labels if and only if one of its labels does not divide $s(q,m,n)$. \end{remark}

-Proposition \ref{prop: phenotype partition} implies that every subgroup (or pointed action) adherent to the set of subgroups of phenotype $q$ has phenotype $q$ or $\infty$, and phenotype $\infty$ can occur only when $\abs{m}\neq \abs{n}$.
+Proposition \ref{prop: phenotype partition} implies that every subgroup (or pointed action) that lies in the closure of the set of subgroups of phenotype $q$ has phenotype either $q$ or $\infty$, and phenotype $\infty$ can occur only when $\abs{m}\neq \abs{n}$.
 We can now characterize the subgroups $\Lambda$ with phenotype $q$ whose orbit approaches subgroups with infinite phenotype.

-\begin{theorem} Let $m,n$ be integers such that ${\abs m},\abs n\geq 2$ and denote by $q\in\QQ_{m,n}\setminus\{\infty\}$ a finite $(m,n)$-phenotype.
+\begin{theorem} Let $m,n$ be integers such that ${\abs m},\abs n\geq 2$ and denote by $q\in\QQ_{m,n}\smallsetminus\{\infty\}$ a finite $(m,n)$-phenotype.
 Let $s=s(q,m,n)$ as in Equation \eqref{eq: def of integer s(q,m,n)}.
 Then the space of subgroups of phenotype $q$ containing the normal subgroup $\la\!\la b^s\ra\!\ra$ satisfies the following properties: